Meeting Dates

 4th – 6th February 2026 in Jerez de la Frontera, Andalucia/Spain

 Three days (Wednesday to Friday) of open and restricted (formerly known as "closed") sessions, trainings and side meetings will be organized.
-Additionally there will be an Ice Breaker in the evening of 3rd February and a social event either Wednesday or Thursday evening.
+Additionally there will be a social event on Thursday evening.

-Pending forthcoming submissions we might have additional trainings already on the 3rd February (Tuesday).
-On that day the TF-CSIRT Steering Committee will have their face-to-face meeting.
+Already on the 3rd February (Tuesday) the TF-CSIRT Steering Committee will have their face-to-face meeting.

 Meeting Venue